- >>African Holocaust

 IMPACT ON JUDGEMENT

 No matter what you give a destroyed people they will use it as part of their destruction.
-If you pour in water—they will drown themselves.
+If you pour them water—they will drown themselves.
 If you give them a rope—they will hang themselves with it.

-So when we switch our paradigms we then realize that the man with his fist in the air, waiting for the SYSTEM to change, or lying down waiting for 40 acres and a BMW is still mentally enslaved, regardless of the hot anti-system rhetoric.
+So when we switch our paradigms, we then realize that the man with his fist in the air, waiting for the SYSTEM to change, or lying down waiting for 40 acres and a BMW is still mentally enslaved, regardless of the hot anti-system rhetoric.
 Because they cannot use all the tools in modernity to do for self; they have no vision of themselves as autonomous agents outside of the master's house.

-So if a business person was to walk into a community and offer all kinds of wonderful opportunities and development that person is more likely to be treated with suspicion and rejected because a mentally enslaved group cannot, regardless of how wonderful the opportunities, discern good for self from bad for self.
+So if a business person was to walk into a community and offer all kinds of wonderful opportunities and development, that person is more likely to be treated with suspicion and rejected because a mentally enslaved group cannot, regardless of how wonderful the opportunities, discern good for self from bad for self.

 Slaves and children like and expect things for free.
 Nothing in this world is free; most people over the age of 7 know that things cost money, and mommy and daddy have to go to work to pay for stuff.
 YouTube is not free.
 Facebook is not free.
-But during slavery you thought the food was free it was not.
+But during slavery you thought the food was free, it was not.
 We have this strange expectation that consciousness should be free.
 Especially when collective public work (like this free site) suffers because every nascent contributor, even for proofing the text on a DVD, wants (thinks they deserve) executive salaries.
 These same people who would not switch on a light for free, but themselves demand a free world.

-Free products and services is certainly not the tradition of Marcus Garvey or Elijah Muhammad for rebuilding Africa.
+Free products and services are certainly not the tradition of Marcus Garvey or Elijah Muhammad for rebuilding Africa.
 But the tradition of those ignorant of the economics of liberation.
 And such ignorance is slavery, because slavery was economic.
 And part of its inequity was it created wealth for one group at the expense of the other group.
 That group—the African group—legacy is to continue to inherit the bottom graph of every positive static and the top graph of everything terrible and wrong.
 Therefore it would be safe to posit economics is one of the most critical aspects of the legacy of the African Holocaust.
 Ignorance of economic is mental slavery.
 Those who fail to engage in a revolution with a capital E for economics are recycling oppression on themselves—not liberation.
 And who introduced this ridiculous myth of the pious pauper?
 Which nation used the model and entered the globalized world?
 Who took the African struggle from do for self, to depend on the other?
 Who profits from this?